 The technique is very different from restaurant style curries.
 Thinly sliced onions replace the curry base.
 The key in this style curry is to take your time cooking the onions.
 Really take your time.
 Think French onion soup.
 Twenty minutes or more.
 The onions give the curry it’s body.
 It may seem like a lot of onions but they melt down to nothing.

 After that it comes together quickly.
 Cook the spices.
 Add the coconut milk and tomatoes.
 Slide in the chicken.
 You don’t even need to brown the chicken.
+Easy.
 Cover and let simmer until the chicken is done.
 Serve Chettinad chicken curry with rice and a nice tarka dhal or chana masala.